mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms.md

 ## Server

-Because Material-UI supports server-side rendering, we need to support the latest, stable releases of [Node.js](https://github.com/nodejs/node).
+Because Material-UI supports server-side rendering, it needs to support the latest, stable releases of [Node.js](https://github.com/nodejs/node).
 We also try to support the [LTS versions that are in maintenance](https://github.com/nodejs/Release#lts-schedule1).
-Right now, we support **node v8.x** and newer versions.
+Right now, it supports **node v8.x** and newer versions.

 ### CSS prefixing

 Be aware that some CSS features [require](https://github.com/cssinjs/jss/issues/279) an additional postprocessing step that adds vendor specific prefixes.
 These prefixes are automatically added on the client thanks to [`jss-plugin-vendor-prefixer`](https://www.npmjs.com/package/jss-plugin-vendor-prefixer).

 The CSS served on this documentation is processed with [`autoprefixer`](https://www.npmjs.com/package/autoprefixer).
 You can use [the documentation implementation](https://github.com/mui-org/material-ui/blob/47aa5aeaec1d4ac2c08fd0e84277d6b91e497557/pages/_document.js#L123) as inspiration.
 Be aware that it has an implication with the performance of the page.
 It's a must do for static pages, but it needs to be put in balance with not doing anything when rendering dynamic pages.

+## React

+Material-UI supports the most recent versions of React, starting with ^16.8.0 (the one with the hooks).
+Have a look at our older [versions](/versions/) for backward compatibility.